ignite/cli/docs/docs/02-guide/06-tokenfactory/02-denoms.md

 - **Native vs. Voucher Tokens:** With IBC, a native token on one blockchain can be referenced as a `voucher` token on another.
 These tokens are differentiated by their `denom` names.

 For a comprehensive understanding of IBC denoms and their application, refer to [Understand IBC Denoms with Gaia](https://tutorials.cosmos.network/tutorials/6-ibc-dev/), which provides detailed insights into the format and utilization of voucher tokens in the IBC context.

----

-By revising the chapter in this format, it becomes more structured and informative, enhancing the reader's comprehension of denoms and their significance in the Cosmos ecosystem.